turbot/steampipe-plugin-aws/docs/index.md

   regions     = ["us-east-1" , "us-west-2"]
 }
 ```
+### Credentials via AWS config profiles

-Alternatively, you may select a named profile from an AWS credential file with the `profile` argument.
+Named profile from an AWS credential file with the `profile` argument.
 A connect per profile is a common configuration:

 ```hcl
 # credentials via profile
 connection "aws_account_y" {